 Exercise naturally releases feel-good hormones and it helps you to stay healthy and happy.
 Studies have shown that health is actually one of the strongest predictors of happiness!
 We also strongly believe that good health is an essential aspect of addiction treatment, which is why our program includes fitness and health along with more traditional addiction treatment methods!

 Working through the 12 Steps with a sponsor is a common and often highly effective way of coping with addiction.
-A sponsor is someone who you can confide in and turn to for guidance, honesty and compassion, same as with support group meetings.
+A sponsor is someone who you can confide in and turn to for guidance, honesty, and compassion, the same as with support group meetings.

-Being hungry, angry, lonely and tired can be a swift gateway to relapse.
-Tension and stress builds when you don’t take care of yourself, and that is a dangerous place for someone in addiction treatment to be!
+Being hungry, angry, lonely, and tired can be a swift gateway to relapse.
+Tension and stress build when you don’t take care of yourself, and that is a dangerous place for someone in addiction treatment to be!
 If you are hungry, eat!
 If you are tired, then sleep, and so on.
 Taking good care of yourself is an essential aspect of addiction recovery.

 Meditation is scientifically proven to relax the mind and has a positive effect on the physical body as well.
 Meditation, when practiced properly, can bring you into the present moment and away from painful memories that often fuel relapse.
 It is also a very simple skill that you can do anywhere.